Paxton Media Group: High Point Enterprise

 On November 15, 2007, reports indicate that Paxton dramatically cut the staff of the High Point Enterprise in High Point, North Carolina, which Paxton took control of in 2004.
 This is the third round of layoffs since 1999, when Paxton first purchased a stake in the paper.
 Senior Enterprise staff frequently criticized Paxton's management of the paper, arguing that there was a quantifiable reduction in local coverage.

+The Southern Illinoisan

+In October 2023, Lee Enterprises sold the newspaper to Paxton Media Group.
+Lee Enterprises' sale of The Southern Illinoisan was delayed after pushback from the newspapers union guild.
+The guild contested the sale after learning that Paxton would not be retaining any of the guild employees once the sale was final.
+The sale was completed on Monday, Dec.
+11, 2023 and all employees who were formerly working at the newspaper were laid off.